AhmedNaguib20/dashboard-management/README.md

 ---

 ## Project Overview
 This Angular application is a responsive, user-friendly dashboard management system designed with modern UI/UX practices.
-The application supports user management, including creating, editing, and deleting users, and integrates robust authentication mechanisms.
+The application supports user management, attraction management and pets management including creating, editing, and deleting users and attractions and integrates robust authentication mechanisms.

 ---